 BBS receives ongoing compensation from certain investment products such as mutual funds.
 This compensation (commonly known as "trailer" or "Rule 12b-1 fees") is typically paid from the assets of the investment product under a distribution or servicing arrangement with the investment sponsor and is calculated as an annual percentage of assets invested by BBS customers.
 The more assets you invest in the product, the more BBS will be paid in these fees.
 Therefore, we have an incentive to encourage you to increase the size of your investment.
 The amount of trailers received varies from product to product.
 This creates and incentive to recommend a product that pays a higher trail rather than a lower trail.
-We also have an incentive to recommend a product that pays of amount) rather than products that do not pay trailers.
+We also have an incentive to recommend a product that pays trails (regardless of amount) rather than products that do not pay trailers.
 BBS does not directly share trailer fees with its financial professionals.

+BBS may earn a fee ranging from 0 to 0.7 percent per annum on the free credit balances you hold in on your account.
+The amount we receive depends on the total free credit balances of all our clients.
+The larger the balances, the higher the fee (interest credit) we receive.
+This creates an incentive for us to encourage you to leave uninvested funds in your account.
 BBS Financial Professional Compensation - BBS pays its financial professionals on a salary plus discretionary bonus model.
 The discretionary bonus is not directly related to the amount of transactions conducted but might be related to the amount of assets you place in your account with BBS.
 BBS financial professional compensation is based upon overall company goals, such as net new assets, new accounts, fee income and customer satisfaction.
 Brokers are not compensated based on sales of a specific product or based on the levels of their production.
 From time to time, financial professionals may receive non-cash compensation in the form of meals or educational seminars offered by product sponsors or may receive business gifts of nominal value such as promotional items.